-Owning and using lens filters is one of the marks that distinguishes a casual or novice photographer from a serious camera slinger.
+Owning and using lens filters is one of the marks that distinguishes a casual or novice smartphone photographer from a serious mobile camera slinger.
 They allow you to take shots in a wider variety of situations and even improve the quality of your photos without the need for post-processing.

 They’re also a relatively inexpensive accessory that’s easy to integrate into your kit!
 Below is everything you need to know about cell phone camera lens filters – and how the savvy smartphone photographer can use them to their advantage.

 What is a mobile phone camera lens filter?

 A camera lens filter is a transparent material that alters the characteristics of the light that meets the lens, and eventually, the sensor.

 They were developed long ago for use with analog or film cameras when editing was either impossible or impractical.
 Despite that, they’ve aged incredibly well.
 Lens filters are not only useful in modern photography but, in many cases, still a better option than post-processing with a digital image!

 There is an intrinsic difference between a physical filter and a software filter (like the ones slathered all over Instagram posts).
 Namely, controlling the light that hits the sensor is less “damaging” to the photo than editing pixels in post-processing.